jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 Public link to Google Sheets spreadsheet: https://docs.google.com/spreadsheets/d/1Yma-y9bHKEZ5epXcet01zzsU41Ia8wDiBIO_9p_B14E/edit?usp=sharing

+General Obeservation:
+This data has 28539 rows and 11 columns before cleaning up the data.
+The data has some clutters, but it is cleaner than I expected.
+The service request ID and opened date are in order.
+There are \N in description, closed date, address, latitude, longitude, and ward columns.
+There are also two blank rows in 28538 and 28539 without any information.

+Specific Observations:
+Column C and D are nominal variables under categorical variables.
+Column E and F are discrete variables under numeric variables.
+Here, dates can only be whole number and cannot be in decimal.
+Column B and K are nominal variables under categorical variables.
+Column H and I are continuous variables under numeric variables.

+Formulate one hypothesis:
+Active complaints are usually roads and transportation, water and the environment, bylaw services that might be difficult to resolve faster than complaints such as garbage and recycling and parking control.

 Use two hashtag symbols (`##`) to create a level 2 heading like this one.

 ![](import-screen-capture.png)<br>